fpm programme ISB FPM Admissions process: what you must know

 The strength of Akshay’s application led to success at the FPM process and he received his FPM admit a little before graduating from the ISB PGP in April 2014.

-Take-aways: best practices for applying to the ISB FPM
+Take-aways: best practices for applying

 – Start early: The ISB FPM application is detailed and the Statement of Purpose will require introspection, research, and lots of brainstorming.
 Start early and make sure that all the academic documents you need are at hand.